 DaVinci Shake is another plastic roof product, although it doesn’t contain any recycled material.
+It’s crushed limestone, mixed with a plastic binder.
 DaVinci offers three faux-cedar products – “Bellaforte”, a thick shake that is molded from actual cedar shakes; a “multi-width” shake, and a “single-width” shake.
 The single and multi-width products are more like shingles than shake and are not as thick as the Bellaforte.
 All are available in nine colors.

 As plastic roofing products go, this is probably the most realistic available.
 Installation is very similar to asphalt shingles and doesn’t require special flashing details.
 End caps are required for the Bellaforte product, but they are smaller and more realistic-appearing than some other plastic roofing.
 From a distance, it’s possible to mistake this for a real cedar shake roof.